Architecture

 No backend

-If your game does not use a backend at all, player-based is the archtecture for you.
+If your game does not use a backend at all, player-based is the architecture for you.

 Your architecture → Player-based